SoyGuiri Blog

 ✨some fun slang terms for car used in Spain and Latin America.

-✨essential transportation vocabulary in Spanish.
+✨essential transport vocabulary

 how Spaniards really use these terms in everyday conversations.